Safer roads: More life-saving technology to be mandatory in vehicles

 - accident data recorder, added by MEPs (under the Commission proposal only cars and vans would have to be equipped with it).

-An advanced emergency-braking system and a lane-departure warning system, both of which are already compulsory for trucks and buses under the current General Vehicle Safety Regulation, will be required for new passenger cars and light commercial vehicles as well.
+An advanced emergency-braking system, which is already compulsory for trucks and buses, and a lane-departure warning system will be required for new passenger cars and light commercial vehicles as well.

 The draft law extends the scope of the currently applicable requirement to fit passenger cars with a tyre pressure monitoring system to cover all vehicle categories.
 Vans and SUVs will, in addition, no longer be exempt from various safety features which until now have only been required for ordinary passenger cars.